asifrahaman13/personal_assistant/README.md

 ## 🏯 Architecture

-A high level architecture of the application can bed described using the following image:
+A high-level architecture of the application can be described using the following image:

 <img width="1230" height="635" alt="Screenshot from 2025-08-23 16-27-37" src="https://github.com/user-attachments/assets/577bf740-c5b3-44ff-8cd9-6b17c13bb712" />